Evil Has a Bad Sense of Humor

 .
 Laughably Evil

-is this trope's polar opposite.
+is a subversion.
 Also see No Sense of Humor

 .
 Often, this may result in a Laugh with Me